-Call of Duty: Vanguard has got fans talking since the game is going back to a World War 2 setting after the release of Call of Duty: WW2 back in 2017, which has many wondering if this is some kind of Remake for the four-year-old shooter or maybe even one of the older Call of Duty titles.
+Call of Duty: Vanguard has got fans talking since the game is going back to a World War 2 setting after the release of Call of Duty: WW2 back in 2017, which has many wondering if this is some kind of remake for the four-year-old shooter or maybe even one of the older Call of Duty titles that have previously used World War 2 as a setting for the game.

-Thanks to a Warzone event, the community received more information on Call of Duty: Vanguard, like if it’s still coming to current-gen/last-gen consoles, and if this game is secretly a remake of their WW2 shooters.
+With the launch of Call of Duty: Vanguard just one week away, the community is continuing to ask several questions surrounding Sledgehammer Games' latest offering, like if it’s still coming to current-gen/last-gen consoles, and if this game is secretly a remake of COD: WW2 which released several years ago.

 Prior to Modern Warfare, Call of Duty made its name through WW2 shooters, letting players go through various events of the historical era and we’re expecting Call of Duty: Vanguard to do the same, albeit with next-gen graphics and excellent online play.